 At CareerBuilder, we continue our focus on building a more equitable and diverse environment through thoughtful conversations.
-On Thursday, February 11 we hosted a panel discussion for our employees on equity and inclusion in the workforce, how companies can be useful partners to communities, and allyship.
+We hosted a panel discussion for our employees on equity and inclusion in the workforce, how companies can be useful partners to communities, and allyship.

 Our panelists are:

 - Pastor Corey Brooks, Founder and CEO of Project H.O.O.D.

 - Esther Franco-Payne, Executive Director of Cabrini Green Legal Aid